07 Jun 2019

 The major scale’s step pattern is W W H W W W H OR 2 2 1 2 2 2 1.

-Related Lessons for Whole Steps and Half Steps Explained at this time.
+Related Lessons for Whole Steps and Half Steps Explained.

-Related Songs for Whole Steps and Half Steps Explained at this time.
+Related Songs for Whole Steps and Half Steps Explained.

 Related Lesson Series

-Related Lessons Series for Whole Steps and Half Steps Explained at this time.
+Related Lessons Series for Whole Steps and Half Steps Explained.

 Site Access Plans for LearningUkulele.com